How to Hire Software Developers: Complete 2026 Guide

 What's the difference between freelancers and dedicated development teams?

 Freelancers: Project-based engagement, juggle multiple clients simultaneously, limited availability, high turnover (3-6 months average), you manage directly with no HR support.
-Dedicated teams: Work exclusively for you long-term (6+ months), full-time commitment (40 hours/week), managed by partner who handles HR/payroll/benefits, 95% retention with 2.5+ years average tenure.
+Dedicated teams: Work exclusively for you long-term (6+ months), full-time commitment (40 hours/week), managed by partner who handles HR/payroll/benefits, low attrition with 2.5+ years average tenure.
 Use freelancers for short projects (2-6 weeks) or specialized one-time tasks.
 Use dedicated teams for ongoing product development, team scaling, and long-term projects where knowledge retention matters.

 How much does it cost to hire a software developer?